 EVGA GTX 1060: Check Price On Amazon

-The trend continues as we look at the EVGA GTX 1060; a budget friendly GTX 1060 which has its low profile form factor as the biggest selling point.
-With that said, we are to see if the GPU is actually worthy aside from being low profile.
+The trend continues as we look at the EVGA GTX 1060, a budget-friendly GTX 1060, which has its short form factor as the most significant selling point.
+With that said, we are to see if the GPU is worthy, aside from being mini.

-As I have talked about before, the biggest selling point here is the fact that this is perhaps the most compact desktop sized GTX 1060.
-If you are building a small PC, this is going to be a great addition to the PC as you do not have to worry about the size.
+As I have discussed before, the most significant selling point here is that this is perhaps the most compact desktop-sized GTX 1060.
+If you are building a small form factor PC, this will be a great addition to the PC as you do not have to worry about the size.

-Additionally, since this is EVGA; you do get a great warranty, which means that even if you mod the GPU in one way or another, EVGA will be honouring the warranty as long as the GPU is under warranty.
+Additionally, since this is EVGA, you get a great warranty, which means that even if you mod the GPU in one way or another, EVGA will be honoring the warranty as long as the GPU is under warranty.

-This variant of 1060 comes with 6GB of memory, which makes it one of the cheapest GTX 1060s available in the market.
+This variant of 1060 comes with 6GB of memory, making it one of the cheapest GTX 1060s available in the market.
 As far as the performance is concerned, despite being small, it performs like a champion.

 In all honesty, there is not a lot wrong with the GPU.
-It performs well within its reach, and gets the job done.
-The only issue is that it does not come with the memory cooling, which can lead to some issues if you are thinking about overclocking the GPU.
+It performs well within its reach and gets the job done.
+The only issue is that it does not come with the memory cooling, which can lead to some problems if you are thinking about overclocking the GPU.

-Overall, the EVGA GTX 1060 is a great GPU for anyone who is looking to keep things simple and to the point, it gets the job done, and gives you amazing performance as well.
+Overall, the EVGA GTX 1060 is an excellent GPU for anyone looking to keep things simple and to the point.

 - Low profile means that the GPU can fit pretty in much in every case.

 - Great thermals.